Johnnyhoboy-zz/Pirated-Identity/README.md

 # Pirated Identity
 CS 4455 - Video Game Design Final Group Project.

-Created with Unity 2018 with C#.
+Created with Unity 2018 with C# and Unity Store Assets.
 To play, open the Game folder in Unity and build on Windows.

 <p align="center">